By Maria O’Hanlon, Office of Public Works, Farmleigh.

-The leaves mightn’t quite be budding yet but the blossoms will start blooming soon.
+The leaves aren’t quite budding yet but the blossoms will start blooming soon.
 National Tree Week runs from 21st to 27th March 2021.
 Bring your camera next time you visit Farmleigh and enter the Tree Week 2021 tree photography competition!
 Here are some trees to keep an eye out for while visiting Farmleigh this spring!
-Please stay safe and be sure to adhere to the latest government guidelines on your visit to Farmleigh Estate.

 Thuja plicata or western red cedar.
 The Thuja Avenue was planted in the late 19th century by Edward Cecil Guinness, brewer and original owner of Farmleigh House and Estate.
 Did you find the tree with the date plaque on your walk in the grounds?